gboon18/MVTX/README.md

 We present the construction and $\sim$ 20 $\mu \text{m}$-level mechanical alignment in the carbon composite support structure.

 ## Quick start
+- Warning: You can modify this code to use but right now, this is very much MVTX alignment/assembly oriented. i.e. It works very quickly on the fly where you CMM-measure and use the data with its specific print format.

 It requires c++11.
 Please modify the Makefile accordingly to your system.
 Will include docker image in the future.